If you’re wondering where to find the best Christmas lights in Savannah, I can help!

 The Armstrong-Kessler mansion is hard to miss!
 It’s located on Gaston Street, which has quite a few beautifully decorated homes during the holiday season. | ©ErinClarkson

-While you’re in the area, be sure to stop by the Armstrong-Kessler House which is just north of Forsyth Park at the intersection of Bull and Gaston.
+While you’re in the area, be sure to stop by the Armstrong-Kessler House directly north of Forsyth Park at the intersection of Bull and Gaston.
 Mr. Kessler tends to go all out with his holiday decor.

 Related Reading: 21 Incredible Photos of Forsyth Park Savannah